-Who says Christmas trees need to cost a fortune?
-Dress up a simple tree with faux eucalyptus stems, glitter branches, frosted pinecones, and metallic ornaments for a pretty and rustic look.
-A wooden star topper and cozy blanket used as a tree skirt add a farmhouse touch to this rustic Christmas tree.
+Dress up a budget friendly Christmas tree with faux eucalyptus stems, glitter branches, frosted pinecones, and metallic ornaments.
+A wooden star topper and cozy blanket used as a tree skirt add a farmhouse touch to this simple rustic Christmas tree.

 Decorating for Christmas this year has been particularly special for us since this is our first holiday season in our house!
 We moved in last January, and I’ve had Christmastime in the back of my mind every since.
 I just love the warmth and coziness of the season, and I wanted to bring that feel into our home.

 I shared our our bookshelf decked out for Christmas recently, and it was fun to rearrange things a bit to fit the tree in this corner too.
 We moved our comfy armchair into the middle of the living room to free up some space, and now I love the festive feel of this little nook!